lmlaaron/xi-compiler/README.md

 # Xi compiler

 Xi is an imperative procedural programming language, like C, with some basic object-oriented features.
-An example program of Xi can be found [here](tests/pa7/testcases/pointexample.xi).
+An example program of Xi can be found [pointexample.xi](tests/pa7/testcases/pointexample.xi).
 We build an compiler that generates x86 executable binaries from Xi.
 The main language features can be found at https://www.cs.cornell.edu/courses/cs4120/2018sp/project/language.pdf.

-# Build and Run
+## Build the compiler

 The build process has been tested on Ubuntu 16.04.
 For other platforms the dependencies may need to be resolved manually.